sardana-org/sardana-followup/20210325/MINUTES.md

     - Discussion: how to handle this section not to go through the list of recurrent issues/PRs?
         - do not make a static list in the agenda
         - add here issues only that need discussion
-        - one can add point during the meeting in this section (if comment/help/review is necessary)
+        - one can add points in this section during the meeting (if comment/help/review is necessary)
     - pre- and post-move hook [#1480](https://github.com/sardana-org/sardana/pull/1480)
         - some issues found - Daniel, Zibi and Teresa will stay in touch to solve them
-    - Creating pseudocounters from pseudocounters - it works until one restarts Sardana - then because of the order of adding the elements during startup, Sardana is missing them and can't start at all
+    - Creating pseudocounters from pseudocounters
+        - it works until one restarts Sardana - then because of the order of adding the elements during startup, Sardana is missing them and can't start at all
         - problem seem to occur only on real elements - on dummy ones it works
     - Apply position formatting to the limits [#1530](https://github.com/sardana-org/sardana/pull/1530)
         - docstring style is messing the sphinx build: change style on enable napoleon extension (if accepted) [#1533](https://github.com/sardana-org/sardana/pull/1533)